Sand22/Sand22.github.io/_posts/2015-06-13-first-impressions-on-angular-material.markdown

 We’ve extensively been using material design as our primary set of UI design principles.
 In this post I’m going to express my admiration and possibly some doubts about Angular Material.
-Hence my main point of interest is the Web, I decided to skip the mobile part and leave the eventual problems with Android to the smarter guys.
+Hence my main point of interest is the web, I decided to skip the mobile part and leave the eventual problems with Android to the smarter guys.

 ##tl;dr